LSU-UE5/UE5-Materials/decals/README.md

 ##### `Step 20.`\|`UE5MAT`| :large_blue_diamond: :large_blue_diamond:

-Lets start by moving the **Player Start** actor to the front of room 6.
+Lets look at it in game, so start by moving the **Player Start** actor to facing the front of Room 6.

 ![move player start](images/movePlayerStart.png)